AnnSlaughter2009/MVP-Launched/README.md

-# MVP-Launched

-This repository contains some brand and product images.
+#This repository contains a collection of brand and product images used for various marketing and promotional activities.
+Below is a list of the included images:

-• Add of AutoPilot Office
+- **Add of AutoPilot Office**
-• Add image of Flip That Ugly House
+- **Add image of Flip That Ugly House**
-• APO - repeatable results.repeatable success - YT header
+- **APO - Repeatable Results, Repeatable Success - YouTube Header**